Coat of arms of the University of Notre Dame

 The coat of arms of the University of Notre Dame is the assumed heraldic achievement of the University of Notre Dame.
-It was designed by noted American heraldrist Pierre de Chaignon la Rose in 1931.
+It was designed by noted American heraldist Pierre de Chaignon la Rose in 1931.

 History

 The coat of arms of the University of Notre Dame was commissioned in early 1931 by university president Charles L O’Donnell, C.S.C.
 In the 1930s, neo-gothic architecture and heraldic achievements were a distinctive sign of prestigious academic institutions (like Princeton or Yale) that Notre Dame aspired to be part of.
 O'Donnell wanted to decorate the new Rockne Hall with elegant heraldic achievements, and the building was sculpted with the coat of arms of the United States, France (in homage to Notre Dame's origins), and Norway (to commemorate Knute Rockne).
 The president also wanted to decorate it with the coat of arms of Indiana, but was informed by the architects that neither the state of Indiana nor its Supreme Court had coat of arms.